YvesW/default-minimap-zoom/README.md

 ## Changelog

+02-2023:
+- Fixed a bug that incorrectly recalculated the minimap area when the sidepanel got opened/closed in resizable mode.
+"Set zoom when right-clicking minimap" should work again when in resizable.

 01-2023:
 - Added recalculation of the minimap area in case the minimap gets moved by the user.
 Hopping or flicking the option off and on is no longer needed.